seabourne/gsa-openfda/README.md

 Using a combination of APIs, natural language processing (NLP) tools, data aggregations, and visualization libraries, this prototype demonstrates the feasibility and low level of effort necessary to use open source tools to better understand and represent the relationships between products, ingredients, contaminations and enforcement actions.

-### Moving beyond structured data

-Our approach is a demonstration of how natural language processing approaches and technologies can help Federal Agencies move beyond the limits of structured (or poorly structured) data.
-Analyzing, and visualizing data, does not necessarily have to begin with a time-consuming and expensive data cleansing and ETL processing.
-Instead, newer technologies, including NLP and machine learning, are lowering the technology and cost barriers to getting the most out of any type of data.

 This prototype took less than 25 person hours to develop, from concept through to deliver, and we hope that it provides a tangible (and interesting) demonstration of the many great things that can be done today using APIs, open source tools and data.

 ## Usage